Ä¢¹½ÊÓÆµ

 Also of interest is that Texico has more people living here who work in computers and math than 95% of the places in the US.

-The population of Texico has a very low overall level of education: only 7.99% of people over 25 hold a 4-year college degree or higher.
+The citizens of Texico have a very low rate of college education: just 7.99% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Texico in 2022 was $27,729, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,916 for a family of four.
 However, Texico contains both very wealthy and poor people as well.